Client API Reference

 - class Ancillary(services)

-Get the name and available year ranges for all ancillary service pricing regions that meet the ISO, service and market criteria.
+- Get the name and available year ranges for all ancillary service pricing regions that meet the ISO, service and market criteria. - Parameters:

-) – specifies which ancillary service to pull prices formarket (
+- service ( - AncillaryService) – specifies which ancillary service to pull prices for

 - Return type: